Vbrawl/ConfigPortal/README.md

 It is located at ```php/config.php```

 # TODO
-* Make the raw editor.
 * Create different data type modifiers.
-* Create a read function (that will return an array of objects, each objects stores it's name, type and current value).
-* Create a JavaScript loader (to load the data from the api).
 * Add password encryption (so it's not easy to steal the password)